Edmund Lyons, 1st Baron Lyons: Reputation

-Lyons's 'intelligence and great ability' and 'bravery, spirit, and commitment' earned him the loyalty of the officers and rank-and-file whom he commanded, and he was described as 'as lavish with his praise of others as he was anxious to be praised by his superiors'.
-His 1859 Obituary described him as 'affable, playful, and full of quiet humour', as having 'frankness and urbanity', as having 'inimitable' ability in 'graphic description', and as having 'vigilance and practical skill' with which he was 'prompt in expedients'.
-However, Edmund Lyons was described by a Foreign Secretary, George Villiers, 4th Earl of Clarendon as 'irritable and one of the vainest men I ever knew'.
+Lyons was the first person to attain the rank of Knight Grand Cross in both the military division and the civil division of the Order of the Bath.
+His 'intelligence and great ability' and 'bravery, spirit, and commitment' earned him the favour both of officers and of rank-and-file, and he was described as 'as lavish with his praise of others as he was anxious to be praised by his superiors'.
+His detailed obituary in The Liverpool Mail described him as 'affable, playful, and full of quiet humour', as characterised by 'frankness and urbanity', as possessing 'inimitable' ability in 'graphic description', as possessing 'vigilance and practical skill' with which he was 'prompt in expedients', and as possessing 'the lion heart and ready hand'.